openstack/kolla-ansible/specs/kubernetes-deployment.rst

 these features [1].

-The objective is to manage the lifecycle of containerized OpenStack services by using Kubernetes container managment tools in order to obtain the self-healing and upgrade capabilities inherent in Kubernetes.
+The objective is to manage the lifecycle of containerized OpenStack services by using Kubernetes container management tools in order to obtain the self-healing and upgrade capabilities inherent in Kubernetes.

 Problem description